nanhung/ViSA/README.md

-# ViSA
-Visualization of Sensitivity analysis
+# ViSA: Visualization of Sensitivity analysis

-- Install the package in R:
+This R package can be installed via the devtools package using:
 `devtools::install_github("nanhung/ViSA")`